 - USCIS Online Change of Address

 Abandonment of GC (Tokyo)

-- Effective July 22, 2013 (Monday), the U.S. Embassy in Tokyo will accept abandonment of Green Card on Mondays except U.S. and Japanese holidays, between 14:00 to 15:30.
+- The U.S. Embassy in Tokyo accepts abandonment of Green Card on Mondays except U.S. and Japanese holidays, between 14:00 to 15:30.
 If Monday is a U.S. or Japanese holiday, you may file Form I-407 on the following Tuesday at same hours.
 No appointment is required.
 For required documents, please visit Abandoning Legal Permanent Resident Status webpage.